mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

         return result;
     }

-In the code above, you can see there is an `await` for three methods: `AnalyzeImageFeaturesAsync`, `AnalyzeFacesAsync` and `AnalyzeEmotionAsync`.
+In the code above, you see that the result of our task is populating ImageInsights.
+You can also see there is an `await` for three methods: `AnalyzeImageFeaturesAsync`, `AnalyzeFacesAsync` and `AnalyzeEmotionAsync`.
 Since this public method invokes three other methods, it’s good practice to make those private since they’re not part of the API (at least for this project).
 Create a `private static async Task` for each.

 > Hint 1: The code for the first one is shown below.
 The other two are very similar, except `AnalyzeEmotionAsync` will have a different output (which you may be able to glean from the public task you created earlier).
 Turn to a neighbor if you need help.